 There are an estimated ten million caimans in the Pantanal, but the first animals you are likely to spot when entering the area are the humped white cattle which roam the fields in their millions.
 Nowadays, cattle-raising for beef is the main economic activity, and around 95% of the region is privately owned.
 In the second half of the twentieth century, intensive farming was a serious threat to the region’s survival.
 Farming is now closely restricted and conservation is coming to the fore.
 This is a delicately balanced ecosystem: dry and dusty from July to October, the onset of the rainy season in November causes the tributaries of the Paraguay River north of the Pantanal to burst their banks.
 The runoff from this upland region is received in the low-lying Pantanal plains.
 A new world emerges as trees become leafy islands, surrounded by a shimmering sheet of water.
 When the water starts to recede again in May, birds flock in their thousands to feed on fish trapped in the shrinking pools.

 Visiting the Pantanal is a very different experience in the dry and wet seasons.
-Although each season has its advantages in terms of wildlife, Llama Travel prefers to offer stays in the Pantanal during the drier season, as when the weather is wet, the lodges are often not able to operate excursions.
+The dry season falls between May and September, and a rainy season between November and March.
+The coolest month is July, but it is consistently hot, with an average temperature of 30°C. Although each season has its advantages in terms of wildlife, Llama Travel prefers to offer stays in the Pantanal during the drier season, as when the weather is wet, the lodges are often not able to operate excursions.

 Tourism is relatively new to the area, meaning there are only a handful of tourist lodges and you are able to feel at one with nature.
 For visitors to the Pantanal, there are two principal points of access when arriving from other regions of Brazil: the city of Cuiabá in Mato Grosso, and Campo Grande farther south, in Mato Grosso do Sul.
 Although each region has its attractions, similar scenery and species of wildlife can be seen in both locations.
 Llama Travel holidays visit the northern Pantanal, using Cuiabá as a base, as travel times to attractions tend to be shorter.